Hamburg Fair

 Fireworks free (Fridays)

-Tip: Rides are significantly cheaper on Wednesdays - ideal for families or groups.
-You can also benefit from the discounts even if you are not there with your child - they apply to everyone!
+Tip: Ride attractions are significantly cheaper on Wednesdays – ideal for families or groups.
+You can also take advantage of the discounts even if you are not there with your child - they apply to everyone!

 When did the Hamburger Dom open?